JanSharp/quick-adjustable-inserters/notes.md

   - [x] draw square around it instead of a highlight box
   - [x] draw a line from the inserter to the pickup tile
 - [ ] slight indication for the 4 big rectangles around the grid which change direction
+- [ ] test if creating and deleting entities is faster than teleporting and changing force